416.00, Critical Incident - Temporary Altered Duty

 - Involved Member: An involved member is a Bureau member who applies deadly force or directs another to use deadly physical force, or a member who has used physical force against, or a member who assumes control, care or custody of, a subject who dies in police custody.

 - Witness Member: A witness member is a Bureau member who observes or has firsthand knowledge of the events surrounding an in-custody death or the use of deadly physical force by another member, and other than observing the incident, did not use deadly physical force.
 Additionally, a member who observes or has firsthand knowledge of the events surrounding a member’s direction to another to use deadly force.

-1. The Bureau recognizes that critical incidents, such as those involving the use of deadly force (or force resulting in serious injury), are extremely complex and can have significant impact on the involved members, the organization, and the community.
+1. The Bureau recognizes that critical incidents are extremely complex and can have significant impact on the involved and witness members, the organization, and the community.

 2. The Bureau is committed to supporting members who are involved in or witness a deadly force incident.
 Members directly involved in the use of deadly force (or force resulting in serious injury as determined by the Chief of Police) will be placed on administrative leave and/or provided a structured, temporary altered assignment to facilitate the member returning to their regular duty.

 1.1.
 Involved members in a use of deadly force or in-custody death event will be placed on administrative leave immediately following an event.
 This work status will stay in place until the involved member attends a session with a licensed mental health professional.
 If this session occurs prior to one week after the end of the Grand Jury deliberations, the involved member will not return to work until one week after Grand Jury deliberations.
 This procedure recognizes the difficulty in processing such an event by a member until after the completion of the Grand Jury deliberations.

 1.2.
 Members who need more time off work may use vacation or sick leave, if applicable.